 Tax and the Independent Financial Trader

-Capital gains tax, business tax or no tax?
+Capital gains tax, income tax or no tax?

 Do profits earned from day trading shares always incur a charge to capital gains tax?
-Are profits from FOREX trading always liable to business tax and are spread betting profits always tax free?
+Are profits from FOREX trading always liable to income tax and are spread betting profits always tax free?

 The word “always” in the above statement will never apply to the type of activities a day trader undertakes.
 There is no one-size-fits-all rule book that determines how profits and losses from day trading are treated for tax purposes.
 Due to the nature of a day trader’s activities, HMRC can only determine an individual day trader’s tax status by reviewing the day trader’s specific circumstances in order to confirm which tax is applicable.